Problem:

 ipa-healthcheck command.
 The system was returning errors related to non-existent servers,

 which had been decommissioned as part of a recent infrastructure migration.
-These errors were causing the
+These errors were causing the ipa-healthcheck command to fail and reported old servers that no longer existed in the environment.

 The client faced the issues when the ipa-healthcheck command was flagging errors related to